Fan film: Non-authorized fan films

-In August 2018, it was announced that a short fan film titled Georgie, based on the 1990 TV miniseries adaptation of Stephen King's epic horror novel It, was being produced.
-The short, featuring Tony Dakota (who reprises his role as Georgie Denbrough from the TV miniseries), centers on the idea of how the narrative of It may have continued that Georgie had not been killed by Pennywise the Clown.
-The short also features Ben Heller (who portrayed young Stanley Uris in the TV miniseries).
-Georgie premiered at the Boston Underground Film Festival on March 22, 2019 and had its online premiere on June 10, 2019 on the Fangoria Facebook page.
+In August 2018, it was announced that a fan-made short film, based on the 1990 two-episode television miniseries adaptation of Stephen King's 1986 epic supernatural horror novel It, was being produced under the name Georgie.
+The short, which stars Tony Dakota who reprises his role as Georgie Denbrough from the miniseries, centers on the idea of how the narrative of It may have continued that Georgie had not been killed by Pennywise the Clown.
+The short also stars Ben Heller who played young Stanley Uris in the miniseries.
+Georgie premiered at the Boston Underground Film Festival on March 22, 2019 and was released online on June 10, 2019 on the Fangoria Facebook page.

 Lost fan films

 Batman Dracula was a fan made movie made by pop artist Andy Warhol.
 While some scenes were shown in the 2016 documentary Jack Smith and the Destruction of Atlantis, the film is lost for the most part.